jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 <a name='background'></a>
 <h3 class="subtitle"><b>Background: Cross Attention for Extractive QA</b></h3>
 In reading comprehension, a model is given a passage and a question posed by humans and the model has to find an answer from the passage.
-Many NLP models and datasets often assume that the answers exist as an exact span (or a phrase) in the given passage, and this is called extractive question answering (QA).
+Many NLP models and datasets often assume that the answers exist as an exact span in the given passage (or as a phrase extracted from the passage), and this is called extractive question answering (QA).
 <b>Cross attention</b> is one of the most widely used techniques in many extractive QA models, which allows rich interaction between passage and question words.
 One example would be feeding concatenated passage and question words into a model with a self-attention mechanism like BERT [<a href='#reference'>6</a>].
 Then the model is trained to output a probability distribution over the passage words whether they are start (or end) of the answer.